olahtibi/tibsp/README.md

   -> 0
 ```
-Conditional statements treat 1 as true anything else as false.
+Conditional statements: 1 represents "true" anything else considered to be "false".
 ```
   (if
     (= 11 (+ 3 (* 2 4))) 1111